kaislaribi541/Linux-fundamentales/README.md

 # 🐧 Linux Fundamentals Mastery - TryHackMe

 This repository documents my journey and technical skills acquired during the **Linux Fundamentals** series on TryHackMe.
-As a senior cybersecurity professional, mastering the Linux command line is the core of my operations, from server security to automation.
+As a Junior Cybersecurity Learner, mastering the Linux command line is the core of my operations, from server security to automation.

 ---